prplecake/jrgnsn.net/wishlist.md

 * *Lost at Sea* by Bryan Lee O'Malley
 * *Neil Patrick Harris: Choose Your Own Autobiography* by Neil Patrick Harris
-* *Our Enemies in Blue: Police and Power in America* by Kristian Williams
 * *Rolling Away: My Agony with Ecstasy* by Lynn Marie Smith
 * *Smashed: Story of a Drunken Girlhood* by Koren Zailckas
 * *Snow Crash* by Neal Stephenson
 * *Stuff Matters: Exploring the Marvelous Materials That Shape Our Man-Made World* by Mark Miodownik
-* *The Dispossessed* by Ursula K. Le Guin
 * *The Field Guide to Understanding 'Human Error'* by Sidney Dekker
 * *The Three Body Problem* by Cixin Liu
 * *Tranny: Confessions of Punk Rock's Most Infamous Anarchist Sellout*